nikhiljangra0954/Weather_app/README.md

 2. Navigate to the project directory: `cd <project-directory>`
 3. Install dependencies: `npm install`
 4. Start the server: `npm start`
-5. The application will be accessible at `http://localhost:8000`
+5. The application will be accessible at `http://localhost:8088`

 ## Environment Variables

 Take 3  environment variables
  1. API_KEY (get the key from weatherbit.io)
- 2. PORT
+ 2. port
- 3. mongo_url (Mongo db Url)
+ 3. mongourl (Mongo db Url)

 ## API Endpoints